List of The Worst Witch characters: Enid Nightshade

 Enid Nightshade is Mildred's second-best friend who is introduced in The Worst Witch Strikes Again where she has hair "the colour of milky tea" wearing it in a thick plait and having large limbs.
 Mildred is assigned to look after her by Miss Cackle.
-Enid at first appears to be dull and boring but turns out to be a wild practical joker/prankster who is more likely to get the three into trouble than Mildred is.
+Enid at first appears to be dull and boring but turns out to be a wild practical joker/prankster who is more likely to get the three into trouble than Mildred.
 She unintentionally causes trouble for Mildred throughout the novel, even to the point where Miss Cackle threatens to expel Mildred if there is any more bother from her.
-Nevertheless, Enid is just as loyal as Maud is and provides comfort and support to Mildred in the following books of the series.
-Enid is the second-worst witch in the Academy, as both she and Mildred are hapless at broomstick riding and lack the specific requirements to be a fully-fledged, efficient witch.
+Nevertheless, Enid is just as loyal as Maud and provides comfort and support to Mildred in the following books of the series.
+Enid is the second-worst witch in the academy, as both she and Mildred are hapless at broomstick riding and lack the specific requirements to be a fully-fledged, efficient witch.
 In the TV series, Enid was portrayed by Jessica Fox.
 In the new BBC reboot, Enid was portrayed by newcomer Tamara Smart.